dhutapratama/docs/http-tests.md

 <a name="session-and-authentication"></a>
 ### Session / Authentication

-Laravel provides several helpers for interacting with the session during HTTP testing.
+Lets provides several helpers for interacting with the session during HTTP testing.
 First, you may set the session data to a given array using the `withSession` method.
 This is useful for loading the session with data before issuing a request to your application:

     <?php